Joëlle Milquet: Career

 She started her career at the Bar in Brussels.
 From 1995 to 1999 she was a delegate to the Belgian Senate.
 She has been the president of the CDH party since, and played a prominent role in the 2007-2008 formation negotiations for the Leterme I Government.
 During the government formation negotiations she was given the nickname "Madame Non" (Mrs No) by the Flemish media for her fierce resistance to constitutional reform that would give more autonomy to the different communities of Belgium.

 She was Deputy Prime Minister and Minister for Employment and Equal Opportunities in the Leterme I Government, which took office on 20 March 2008.

 When the Leterme I government failed, Joëlle Milquet retained her seat on the Van Rompuy I Government, then on the Leterme II Government.

 She was the Deputy Prime Minister, Minister of the Interior and for Equalities in the Di Rupo Government (2011-2014).
 In June 2014 she became minister of Lower education, Culture in the Government of the French Community.

 Ms. Milquet was Vice Minister-President and Minister for Education and Culture in the Government of the French Community until 2016.
 She currently serves as Chair of the Security Committee of Brussels' Regional Parliament.
 In October 2017, Ms Joëlle Milquet was appointed Special Adviser to President Jean-Claude Juncker for the compensation of victims of crime.

 As opinion maker and several times former minister she is often interviewed by Belgian newspapers and Television such as RTBF, Le Soir and La Libre Belgique, LN24, Paris Match etc..

 In January 2021, she was appointed President of the European Centre for Electoral Support's Strategic and Advisory Committee which is one of the most important organisations implementing electoral and democracy assistance projects worldwide funded by the European Union and its Member States.

+In January 2025 she was appointed as Chair of the Board of Directors of RTBF (Radio-télévision belge de la communauté française), Belgium's national public broadcasting organization.